-4.7.
-Employees
+4.6.
+Employees or relevant Parties

 At Barnsley Hospital NHS Foundation Trust we use the skills of many different people, all of whom are vital to our work.
 This includes people on differing employment terms, who for the purposes of this policy we refer to as 'staff' and are listed below: